 Caring Adoptions takes the confusion out of adoption.
 As part of Caring Adoptions’ mission, we work to identify and educate prospective parents.
 Adoptive Parents are introduced to domestic adoption in our free “Adoption 101” information sessions for prospective Adoptive Parents.
-As an alternative, you can choose a one-on-one consultation with a Caring Adoptions Staff Person.
+As an alternative, you can choose a one-on-one consultation with Caring Adoptions’ Family Coordinator.

-Caring Adoptions offers open adoptions, closed adoptions, semi-open adoptions and designated adoptions.
+Caring Adoptions offers open, semi-open, and closed adoptions, as well as designated adoptions.
 Regardless of the type of adoption or location of the parties, Caring Adoptions works with you to manage the full adoption process.
-Intra-state adoptions must be approved through the Interstate Compact for placement of children in both states.
+Interstate adoptions must be approved through the Interstate Compact for placement of children in both states.
 The Staff of Caring Adoptions has extensive experience in case management, which includes meeting Interstate Compact requirements and coordinating with agencies or adoption attorneys in the corresponding states.
 Caring Adoptions works with both the Birth Family and Adoptive Parents to meet legal requirements in both states.

 Domestic Adoption Overview

 A domestic adoption results from Adoptive Parents being matched with a Birthmother living in Texas or another state.
-The Adopting Family may be in attendance or at the hospital during the birthing process if the Birthmother requests it.
+The Adopting Family may be in attendance or at the hospital during the birthing process if the Birthmother wishes.
 In most instances, the child is initially placed with the Adoptive Parents directly from the hospital.
-In special situations the child may spend a short time in “Cradle Care” with a foster family verified under Caring Adoptions’ license.
+In special situations, the child may spend a short time in “Cradle Care” with a foster family verified under Caring Adoptions’ license.

 Caring Adoptions is licensed by the Texas Department of Family and Protective Services and handles Domestic Adoptions in Texas.
 If both the Adopting Parents and Birthmother are located in Texas, Caring Adoptions facilitates the entire adoption process.
 When only one party is located in Texas, we work with licensed agencies or adoption attorneys in the corresponding state.